Argent77/A7-MagicStore/A7-MagicStore/readme/readme.txt

 IWD:EE:  Somewhere in Kuldahar.

 Only one Magic Store can be acquired in the whole game.
-For example, if you acquired the Magic Store during the BG1 campaign you can't get another one during the SoD, BG2:SoA or BG2:ToB campaigns.
+For example, if you acquired the Magic Store in EET during the BG1 campaign you can't get another one during the SoD, BG2:SoA or BG2:ToB campaigns.